JoaoHenriquePereira/node-rust-tsp/README.md

 node-rest-tsp
 ==========

-Exposes the rust tsp lib
+Exposes the rust tsp lib via REST.
+All data is exchanged as JSON.

 # Libs